This blog post includes contributions from several NGINX team members, including Valentin Bartenev and Nick Shadrin.

 Thread pooling consists of a task queue and a number of threads that handle the queue.
 When a worker process needs to do a potentially long operation, instead of processing the operation by itself, it puts a task in the pool’s queue, from which it can be taken and processed by any free thread.

-The way thread pools are managed, however, can be affected by other buffer‑related configuration settings.
-For complete information on tweaking other settings to support thread pooling, please refer to our blog post on thread pools.
+threads directive.
+Note that the way thread pools are managed can be affected by other buffer‑related configuration settings.
+For complete information on tweaking other settings to support thread pooling, see our blog.

-CPU affinity is used to control which CPUs NGINX utilizes for individual worker processes (find background on CPU affinity in the NGINX documentation):
+CPU affinity is used to control which CPUs NGINX Plus utilizes for individual worker processes (for background information, see the reference documentation for

-worker_processes auto; is the default and the most commonly needed value.
-It sets the number of processes equal to the number of available CPU cores.
+worker_processes directive; it sets the number of worker processes to match the number of available CPU cores.